John McGeoch: Equipment

-During his time with Magazine McGeoch played a Yamaha SG1000 guitar with a stand-mounted MXR M117R flanger.
-He bought his first model in 1977 when the band signed its recording deal, which provided him with the finances for professional standard equipment.
-Whilst with Siouxsie and the Banshees he created his own setup, involving a MXR flanger mounted on a mic stand which allowed him to hit a chord and sweep the flange knob in real time.
+During his time with Magazine and Siouxsie and the Banshees, McGeoch played a Yamaha SG1000 guitar with a mic-stand mounted MXR M117R flanger raised to hand height.
+This setup allowed him manipulate the flanger's controls at the same time as playing guitar.
+In 1977, after Magazine signed a recording contract, he bought his first SG1000 guitar from A1 Music in Manchester.
 He also played on a 12 String Ovation acoustic guitar.
 He also used a MXR Dynacomp Compressor and a Yamaha Analog Delay.
 His amps were a Roland Jazz Chorus JC120 and two Marshall MV50 combos.
-His use of flange and chorus added depth and space to his parts.
+His use of flange and chorus added depth and space to his guitar parts.
 During the recording sessions of Juju, he used devices such as the Gizmo on "Into the light", and an EBow on "Sin in My Heart".

 Whilst working with 'The Armoury Show', he also used a customised Telecaster, a white Squier 1957 Stratocaster, an Ibanez AE410BK and an Ibanez AE100.
 For pedals, alongside his 'flanger on a stick', he was using an MXR Compressor, two Ibanez harmonisers and an Ibanez Super Metal pedal.
 During his work with PiL, and in his last years he favoured a solid wood Carvin electric guitar.
 He also used a Washburn Tour 24 guitar for touring during 1988.